 About Joshua Mitchell

-He has recently completed a book manuscript entitled American Awakening: Identity Politics and Other Perils of Our Time.
-It will be published in 2020.
+He has recently completed a book manuscript entitled American Awakening: Identity Politics and Other Perils of Our Time., that will be published in 2020.